That's where Bradenton Manatee quarterback Brion Carnes was committed to since early last year.

 "Yeah, I'd say I would still be there.
 I knew the place.
 It was close to home and I really liked all the coaches," Carnes said.

-that's not how the story went, of course.
+But that's not how the story went, of course.
 Brion saw Leavitt fired and East Carolina Head Coach Skip Holtz brought in.
 And shortly after that, every coach who had knew while a commit to USF, was summarily dismissed.

 Carnes' shock at the whole situation was probably matched only by how suddenly his seemingly comfortable world as a commit turned into the always-hectic world of being a recruit.

 And it seemed that there were two teams which seemed to have the inroads if Carnes was going to be looking around: